 Consistently maintaining both a current account surplus and a low inflation rate, the Japanese financial system is said to be relatively stable compared to other global economies, which helps the yen maintain its 'safe haven' status.

-In periods of economic uncertainty, the yen is likely to increase in value; those looking to avoid risk will buy the yen and sell other 'riskier' currencies.
+In periods of economic uncertainty, the yen is likely to increase in value; those looking to manage risk may consider buying the yen and selling other 'riskier' currencies.

 By contrast, when the market is stable and risk tolerance increases, safe haven currencies, including the yen, are likely to be sold as the market looks to buy-and-hold currencies with a higher interest rate.

 The chart below compares the price action of the S&P 500 to both USD/JPY and EUR/JPY respectively.
-When the S&P 500 decreases in value, the value of the yen rises as the market reduces risk exposure.
+Historically, when the S&P 500 decreases in value, the value of the yen rises as the market reduces risk exposure.

-In the following chart, as an example, you can see that when the US 10-year bond yield is subtracted from the Japanese, price action correlates somewhat versus that of USD/JPY.
+In the following chart, as an example, historical data indicates that when the US 10-year bond yield is subtracted from the Japanese, price action correlates somewhat versus that of USD/JPY.

 How can BoJ monetary policy affect USD/JPY?

-In regards to monetary policy, the choices of the Bank of Japan (BoJ) significantly influence both the market outlook and the performance of the Japanese yen.
+In regards to monetary policy, the decisions of the Bank of Japan (BoJ) may significantly influence both the market outlook and the performance of the Japanese yen.

-Generally, any decision deemed to be 'tightening' of monetary policy is likely to increase the value of the Japanese yen; when monetary policy is tightened, stock markets are expected to endure some selling pressure, contributing to higher demand for the yen as a means of risk aversion.
-Let’s analyse this slightly -
+Generally, any decision deemed to be 'tightening' of monetary policy is likely to increase the value of the Japanese yen; when monetary policy is tightened, stock markets may endure some selling pressure, contributing to higher demand for the yen as a means of risk aversion.

-On the other hand, the 'easing' of monetary policy can be expected to have the opposite effect on the yen price.
-In this scenario, the priority of the BoJ is usually reducing inflation to a target of 2%.
+On the other hand, the 'easing' of monetary policy may have the opposite effect on the yen price.

 That said, the same monetary policy decision may cause the market to react in a range of different ways, depending on the current stage within the economic cycle.